Landscape Analysis for Surrogate Models in the Evolutionary Black-Box Context: Landscape Analysis of Surrogate Models

-We have tested the statistical significance of the $\mse$ and $\rde$ differences for 19 surrogate model settings using TSS full and nearest methods and also the lmm surrogate model utilizing TSS knn, \ie 39 different combinations of model settings $\modelsettings$ and TSS methods $(\modelsettings, \text{TSS})$, on all available sample sets using the Friedman test.
+We have tested the statistical significance of the $\mse$ and $\rde$ differences for 19 surrogate model settings using \tss{full} and \tss{nearest} methods and also the lmm surrogate model utilizing \tss{knn}, \ie 39 different combinations of model settings $\modelsettings$ and TSS methods $(\modelsettings, \text{TSS})$, on all available sample sets using the Friedman test.
 The resulting p-values of the two Friedman tests, one for each error measure, are below the smallest double precision number.
 A pairwise comparison of the model settings with respect to $\mse$ and $\rde$ revealed significant differences among the vast majority of pairs of model settings according to the non-parametric two-sided Wilcoxon signed rank test with the Holm correction for the family-wise error.
 To better illustrate the differences between individual settings, we also count the percentage of cases at which one setting had the error lower than the other.
-The pairwise score and the statistical significance of the pairwise differences are summarized in Tables~\ref{tab:duelTable_mse} and \ref{tab:duelTable_rde} in Appendix~\ref{app:connect}.
+The pairwise score and the statistical significance of the pairwise differences are summarized in Table~\ref{tab:duelTable_rde} for $\rde$ and Tables~\suppref{S7}{21} and \suppref{S8}{22} in \suppmat{Supplementary material} for both error measures.
 Results of statistical tests confirmed that the obtained $\mse$ and $\rde$ values are sufficiently diverse for further investigation of model settings suitability.
 The best overall results were provided by GPs with all covariances except LIN.
-Especially, GP using SE+Q as a covariance function in TSS nearest significantly outperformed all other $(\modelsettings, \text{TSS})$ combinations.
-The polynomial models using TSS nearest take the second place in such comparison, being outperformed only by the GP models mentioned above.
-Generally, models using TSS nearest provided better results than when using TSS full (in case of lmm also better than TSS knn).
+Especially, GP using SE+Q as a covariance function in \tss{nearest} significantly outperformed all other $(\modelsettings, \text{TSS})$ combinations.
+The polynomial models using \tss{nearest} take the second place in such comparison, being outperformed only by the GP models mentioned above.
+Generally, models using \tss{nearest} provided better results than when using \tss{full} (in case of lmm also better than \tss{knn}).
 The percentages of $\rde$ show smaller differences in precision than $\mse$ due to the larger probability of error equality on the limited number of possible $\rde$ values compared to the infinite number of possible $\mse$ values.